-\textbf{Effect of the relative weight of HA process ($\alpha$):} For $\alpha = 0.5$, the HA/US process is significantly more efficient than the pure HA process.
-Therefore, the pure HA process does not appear in the optimal solutions shown in Fig. \ref{fig:gamma0.5}.
-In other words, in this case, the optimal process only consists of HA/US sub-processes with different operating conditions.
-However, according to Fig.\ref{fig:gamma_vary}, by reducing $\alpha$, less weight is given to the cost of HA, and therefore, the pure HA process starts showing up in the optimal solution.
-Fig.\ref{fig:gamma_vary} plots the solutions resulting from Algorithm \ref{alg:Main} for $M=5$, and varying $\alpha$ from 0.2 to 0.04.
-For $\alpha = 0.2$ , $\alpha = 0.1$ , and $\alpha = \frac{1}{15}$ , the optimal configuration is only comprised of HA/US sub-processes.
-On the other hand, for $\alpha = 0.05$, the pure HA sub-process is used in one stage of the optimal process, and finally, for $\alpha = 0.04$, the optimal solution is entirely a pure HA process with a constant temperature profile.
-Processes (a), (b), (c), and (d) in Fig.\ref{fig:gamma_vary} resulted in 9.95\%, 5.75\%, 3.62\%, and 2.08\% reduction in energy consumption compared to the most efficient single-stage processes.
+\textbf{Effect of the relative weight of HA process ($\alpha$):} With $\alpha = 0.5$, the HA/US process is significantly more efficient than the pure HA process, resulting in the latter being absent from the optimal solutions in Fig. \ref{fig:gamma0.5}.
+As $\alpha$ is reduced, Fig. \ref{fig:gamma_vary} shows that the pure HA process becomes a part of the optimal solution, with optimal configurations consisting only of HA/US sub-processes for $\alpha = 0.2$, $\alpha = 0.1$, and $\alpha = \frac{1}{15}$.
+For $\alpha = 0.05$, the pure HA sub-process is used in one stage, and for $\alpha = 0.04$, the optimal solution is entirely a pure HA process with a constant temperature profile.
+The solutions (a)-(d) in Fig. \ref{fig:gamma_vary} achieve energy consumption reductions of 9.95\%, 5.75\%, 3.62\%, and 2.08\% compared to the most efficient single-stage processes.